sweattep/modern_quotes/README.md

 >Nothing is more readily believed than what&mdash;regardless of the truth&mdash;meets our wishes and illusions half-way

+>all we've been shouting about all this time is better laws and more respect and all this shouting all this is doing now is getting laws changed so that we can't shout about it no more...and we get less respect anyway
+>
 >The essence of linked data is using common terms that have common meanings.
 No need to create a unique term for a concept that already exists

 >What motivation is there to become the best at something when there is a clear ceiling on what is possible financially?